42xel/BAPL2/README.md

 * A semicolons as the first character of a line is the start of a pure comment.
 * A semicolons after an expression, on the same line, is an expression separator and the start of a comment
-* A semicolons preceded only by space on it's line is undefined behaviour, meaning I know what it does and want it the other way, so don't use it.
+* A semicolons preceded only by space on it's line is undefined behaviour, meaning I know what it does and want it the other way, so don't use it for now.

 In a sense, semicolon as separator have the lowest priority, they separate only fully formed expressions.